Skip to main content

 How long do betta fish live?

-Betta fish usually live 2 to 4 years in a well-maintained aquarium.
-Warm, clean, filtered water and a good diet help them reach the upper end of that range.
+Betta fish usually live 2–4 years in a home aquarium.
+Good water quality, a heated tank, and a varied protein-rich diet give a betta the best chance of reaching the upper end of that range.

 Do betta fish need a heater?

 Yes.
-Bettas are tropical fish that need warm water around 24 to 28°C (75 to 82°F), so a heated, filtered tank is far better for them than an unheated bowl.
+Bettas are tropical fish that need warm, stable water of roughly 24–27 °C. An unheated bowl at room temperature is too cold and stressful, so a heated, gently filtered tank is far better for their health.